VincentSit/ChinaMobilePhoneNumberRegex/README.md

 This table is quote from [Telephone numbers in China](https://en.wikipedia.org/wiki/Telephone_numbers_in_China#Mobile_phones) in Wikipedia and made some changes to suit the actual situation.

-Recommended that you [watch](https://github.com/VincentSit/ChinaMobilePhoneNumberRegex/subscription) this project to get notifications once it has been updated.
+Recommended that you subscribe this [issue](https://github.com/VincentSit/ChinaMobilePhoneNumberRegex/issues/5) to get notifications once it has been updated.

 ## License